-PHD IN RHETORIC & WRITING
+PHD IN RHETORIC AND WRITING

-The Rhetoric & Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric & Writing across all areas of a higher-education career: research, teaching, outreach, & national and institutional service.
+The Rhetoric and Writing doctoral program aims to prepare the next generation of leaders in the discipline of Rhetoric and Writing across all areas of a higher-education career: research, teaching, outreach, & national and institutional service.
 We understand that our discipline requires outstanding leaders across the higher education mission and in many types of institutions.
 This mission guides our recruitment, our curriculum, our support packages, and our mentoring philosophy.
 It asks a lot of both students and faculty, but it also makes the program an exciting place to be.

-R&W PhD Course Requirements
+RW PhD Course Requirements

-All of the following core courses (18 credits):
+1. Core Requirements; all of the following core courses (18 credits):

 2. Concentration Requirements